-The modules cover the midwifery knowledge required to practise midwifery as per ICM global standards.
+The modules cover the basic midwifery knowledge required to practice midwifery as per ICM global standards.
 It is expected that faculty will add and adapt modules to best reflect their demographic health needs, pedagogical framework, and philosophy of midwifery.
 The allocated hours for each module are estimates and are flexible as faculties may differ in the length of time they require to deliver the modules.
+For countries/faculties wishing to create a Bachelor Program, which is often a 4-year programme, an additional year of study with an in-depth science content, modules on researching skills and further practicum can be developed.